jjrCN/ERT-GBDT_Face_Alignment/README.md

 ```bash
 $ ERT_Test
 ```
-- If you don't have a webcam, you can also set an image file as an input
+- If you don't have a webcam, you can set and test an image file as an input
 ```bash
 $ ERT_Test -i ./dataset/lfpw/testset/image_0001.png
 ```